You want to start a blog… but maybe you don’t know quite how. Enter: today’s guide to choosing the best blogging software for your needs.

 Squarespace doesn’t offer a free version (unlike WordPress and Wix), though you can take a 14-day free trial, which doesn’t require any credit card information.

-Squarespace offers a range of pricing plans, starting at $19/month (you can save money by paying annually).
-If you want to run an online store, you’ll need to pay $36/month for eCommerce features.
+Squarespace offers a range of pricing plans, starting at $25/month (you can save money by paying annually).
+To run an online store, you’ll need to pay $40/month for eCommerce features.

 Pros of Squarespace

-• You can add third-party extensions to your website (some are free, others you need to pay for).
+- You can add third-party extensions to your website (some are free, others require payment).

 Cons of Squarespace